alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

 ```
 ![pow_spectrum_tri_calhousing_15_300]({{ "assets/pow_spectrum_tri_calhousing_15_300.png" | absolute_url }})

-Another sligght improvement.
+Another slight improvement.
 What about $$45 \times 45$$ matrices?
 ```python
 training_log_45 = fts.collect_pd(tqdm(complete_training_stream(45, 500)))
 plot_log(training_log_45, title='Dim=45')
 ```
 ![pow_spectrum_tri_calhousing_45_300]({{ "assets/pow_spectrum_tri_calhousing_45_300.png" | absolute_url }})

 I can share, and you can see it by running the notebook yourself, that each such experiment takes 3-4 minutes.
-Just to get a feeling - comparing to dense matrix experiments we conducted in previous posts, this is _orders of magnitude_ faster, and without any GPU.
+Just to get a feeling - compared to dense matrix experiments we conducted in previous posts, this is much faster, and without any GPU.
 I'm pretty sure that if PyTorch had tridiagonal support, we could have run each experiment in seconds.
 But unfortunately - it does not.

 Comparing it to dense experiments we conducted with the same dataset and similar matrix sizes in [this post]({% post_url 2026-01-20-Spectrum-Speed %}), which took us 31 minutes on an NVidia L4 GPU for a $$45 \times 45$$ matrix, while achieving a similar test error - we clearly see the difference.
-No GPU, orders of magnitude faster, and a similar performance at least on this dataset.
+No GPU, an order of magnitude faster, and a similar performance at least on this dataset.

 Of course - the above are not proper experiments I'd include in a paper.
 I haven't conducted any hyperparameter search, perhaps a different optimizer could be better, etc..., but we see the point.

 # Summary
 To summarize, we can see that restricting ourselves to eigenvalue model families where all matrices are simultaneously tri-diagonalizable can be useful to strike a good balance between speed and expressiveness.
 Let us recall why this model family is interesting - it's just one neuron, a linear (matrix) function composed with a non-linearity, that is quite expressive, while being fairly interpretable.
 These nice properties haven't gone anywhere - spectral norms of our tridiagonal matrices are still a reasonable way to think of importance, and provide a certificate for sensitivity of the model to changes in that feature.

 We do, however, see slow convergence.
 500 epochs is quite a lot, and even though our training procedure stops beforehand due to the early stopping mechanism, it's still a few hundred epochs.
 Even if I throw the best practices at it, such as learning rate scheduling, early stopping, and others - it's still quite slow.
-At this stage, this is a price we pay for having a model that is one the one hand just one fairly interpretable neuron, but on the other hand we can improve it by scaling.
+At this stage, this is a price we pay for having a model that is, on the one hand, just one fairly interpretable neuron, but on the other hand can be improved by scaling.

 We have many more questions to explore in this series.
 For example - can we prune any dense eigenvalue model to tridiagonal form?
 Can we make it converge faster?
-How we stack such models as layers of a larger neural network?
+How do we stack such models as layers of a larger neural network?
 Stay tuned!